nosqlbench/nosqlbench-preview-docs/site/content/user-guide/core-activity-params.md

 every statement as 1, and the default bucket scheme, the basic result is that each active statement will occur once in the order specified.
-Once you start adding ratios to statements, the most obvious thing that you might expect wil happen: those statements will occur multiple times to meet their ratio in the op mix.
+Once you start adding ratios to statements, the most obvious thing that you might expect will happen: those statements will occur multiple times to meet their ratio in the op mix.
 You can customize the op mix further by changing the seq parameter to concat or interval.

-👉 The op sequence is a look up table of statement templates, *not* individual statements or operations.
+👉 The op sequence is a look-up table of op templates, *not* individual statements or operations.
 Thus, the cycle still determines the uniqueness of an operation as you would expect.
 For example, if statement form ABC occurs 3x per sequence because you set its ratio to 3, then each